 Low Vision Services in Whitehall, PA

 Patients diagnosed with low vision are those whose vision cannot be treated by ordinary methods.
 Their sight is often not correctable by eyeglasses, contacts, medicine or surgery.
 This means that routine activities and daily living can be challenging.
 At Vision Masters our low vision specialist, Dr. Dana Mignogna, helps her patients to live independently.
 With her assistance many of her patients are able to return to work, stay independent and live happy productive lives.
-She also educates caregivers with the knowledge of options and measures of visual function so they can better serve.

 What Is Low Vision?